Racism in Quebec: 1995 Quebec referendum

 Results by districts.
 In bluish tones, the "YES"; in reddish tones, the "NO".

 The 1995 referendum in Quebec is noted as a pivotal moment in the evolution of political discourse on racism in the province.
 Following the narrow rejection of Quebec's independence proposal, the then Prime Minister, Jacques Parizeau, shocked many by attributing the defeat to "money and ethnic votes", a statement that left a deep impression on the immigrant community and the ethnic minorities of Quebec.
 After Parizeau's comment, Montreal-born singer Allison Russell recalled during a 2022 performance how it was to live in the city after those words.
 Russell, who is of African Canadian descent, shared traumatic experiences of harassment and discrimination.
 The young artist, who was 15 years old at the time of the referendum, claimed that the remarks fueled racist acts on the streets and contributed to her decision to move out of Quebec.

-Aly Ndiaye, historian and rapper also known as Webster, identifies the referendum's defeat and Parizeau's comment as a turning point in Quebecois nationalism.
-According to Ndiaye, the Quebecois nationalism of the 1960s and 1970s was geared towards a progressive and inclusive vision, inspired by decolonization movements and global revolutions.
+Aly Ndiaye, historian and rapper also known as Webster, identifies the referendum's defeat and Parizeau's comment as a turning point in Québécois nationalism.
+According to Ndiaye, the Québécois nationalism of the 1960s and 1970s was geared towards a progressive and inclusive vision, inspired by decolonization movements and global revolutions.
 However, following the referendum, this nationalism began to become more insular and exclusive.
-Fo Niemi, director of the Montreal Research-Action Center on Race Relations (CRARR), also noticed an increase in hate calls following the referendum.
+Fo Niemi, director of the Montreal-based, Research-Action Center on Race Relations (CRARR), also noticed an increase in hate calls following the referendum.
 Niemi, who founded CRARR in 1983, described how the center received numerous hate calls in the days after the vote.

 Echoes of the 1995 referendum still resonate in contemporary political discourse in Quebec.
 In a recent election, statements on immigration made by Coalition Avenir Québec candidate, Jean Boulet, and the party leader, François Legault, revived tensions similar to those experienced in 1995.
 Evelyn Calugay, executive director of PINAY, a Filipino women's rights group, recalls discriminatory remarks directed at her community and the Chinese community in 1995.
 According to Calugay, the exclusionary rhetoric persists, and minorities and the marginalized continue to be easy targets for scapegoating in political discourses.